ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolAxes.rst

-.. py:method:: transform(self, epoch: typing.Any, outputAxes: IVectorGeometryToolAxes, vectorInMyAxes: ICartesian3Vector) -> AnalysisWorkbenchAxesTransformResult
+.. py:method:: transform(self, epoch: typing.Any, output_axes: IVectorGeometryToolAxes, vector_in_my_axes: ICartesian3Vector) -> AnalysisWorkbenchAxesTransformResult
     :canonical: ansys.stk.core.vgt.IVectorGeometryToolAxes.transform

     Transform the input vector from this axes into the output axes.